mtynior/match/README.md

 Open your project in Xcode, then:
 1. Click File -> Add Packages,
 2. In the search bar type: `https://github.com/mtynior/match.git` and press `Enter`,
-3. Once Xcode finds the library, set Dependecy rule to `Up to next major version`,
+3. Once Xcode finds the library, set Dependency rule to `Up to next major version`,
 4. Click Add Package,
-5. Select the Test Target (If you have multiple test targets, you can add the depency manuly from Xcode )
+5. Select the Test Target (If you have multiple test targets, you can add the dependency manually from Xcode )
 6. Confirm selection by clicking on Add Package.

 ### Writing tests
 Now, when we have library integrated with our project, let's write some tests.

-Imagen that we have a function that adds two numbers:
+Imagine that we have a function that adds two numbers:
 ```swift
 func sum(_ a: Int, _ b: Int) -> Int {
     a + b